Jason-Jay-Mason/go-arduino-uno-example/README.md

 # Arduino Go Example
-This is an example/tutorial for beginners to use the Go programming language to program Arduinos.
-Go is an easier language to learn than C or C++, so this is a great way for beginners to get into embedded systems.
+This is an example/tutorial for using TinyGo to program Arduino boards.
+TinyGo is a Go compiler for small places, making it possible to use the Go programming language for microcontrollers and embedded systems.
+This tutorial demonstrates how to write Go code that can be compiled to run on Arduino hardware, combining the simplicity and safety features of Go with embedded systems development.

 # Prerequisites